proveskit/Documentation/docs/core_documentation/hardware/FC_board.md

 To detect antenna deployment.

 ### MOLEX Micro SD Card Reader
-To log additional data.
+Any SD Card up to 16Gb is supported by CircuitPython.
+We recommend using [Sandisk Industrial SD Cards](https://www.mouser.com/datasheet/2/669/SanDisk_Industrial%20Grade%20SD%20%20MicroSD%20Product%20Brief-805940.pdf) for flight, but any SD card will do for ground testing.

 ### MAX706RESA Watch Dog Timer
-To ensure the Flight Controller stays operational.
+To ensure the Flight Controller stays operational, this is a component that is borrowed from the PyCubed.

 ### AZ1117CH 3.3V Linear Voltage Regulator
 To power the Flight Controller without a Battery Board.
+This linear regulator uses the 5V V_Bus line from the USB port and supplies 3.3V when the JP1 solder jumper is connected.

 ## Known Issues